-With over 11 million immigrants in the United States illegally, the issue of illegal immigration continues to divide Americans.
+With 10.5 million immigrants in the United States illegally, the issue of illegal immigration continues to divide Americans.

 Some people say that illegal immigration benefits the US economy through additional tax revenue, expansion of the low-cost labor pool, and increased money in circulation.
 They contend that immigrants bring good values, have motivations consistent with the American dream, perform jobs that Americans won’t take, and that opposition to immigration stems from racism.